 If the deceased held property in their sole name a grant of probate will always be required.
 As property is usually the most expensive asset in a person’s estate, in order for the ownership to be transferred to the intended beneficiary/beneficiaries (regardless of who they are) a grant of probate is required.

 When a property is held in joint names it will automatically pass to the surviving owner, this is known as ‘the right of survivorship’.
 Joint tenancy is also the most common ownership type between spouses and civil partners.
 Although a grant of probate is not required in this circumstance, HM land registry should still be informed so they can update their records to show the correct ownership.

 Where a lot of executors get confused is when a property is owned as tenants in common rather than joint tenants.
-Tenants in common is a different type of ownership to joint tenants and the rules of survivorship do not apply and a grant of probate must be obtained in order to transfer the ownership to the beneficiary/beneficiaries.
+Tenants in common is a different type of ownership to joint tenants and the rules of survivorship do not apply.
+If the surviving owner is the intended beneficiary a grant may not be required to have the deceased’s name removed and change the ownership to their sole name.
+However, a grant of probate must be obtained in order to transfer the ownership to benefices that are not named on the deeds as tenants in common.
 This is because the deceased owns a share of the property in their sole name rather than the owning the whole property jointly.
 For more information about the different types of property ownership read Joint Tenancy VS Tenants in Common when it comes to Probate.